sterlp/spring-persistent-tasks/README.md

 ## Tested in the pipeline

 -   H2
 -   azure-sql-edge (MSSQL)

-## Supported in theory

-- MSSQL
 -   PostgreSQL
-- mySQL
 -   MariaDB

+## Supported in theory

+-   MSSQL, as azure-sql-edge is tested

+## Not supported

+-   mySQL: sequences are not supported

 # Setup and Run a Task